-Dolphin FIS is an advanced therapy system which simulates immersion of a patient in a fluid medium.
+Dolphin FIS is an advanced therapy system that simulates the immersion of a patient in a fluid medium.
 It provides state-of-the-art pressure redistribution, delivering three-dimensional volumetric engagement to eliminate gradient shear forces, leading to positive patient outcomes.
-The Dolphin system (Dolphin Mattress) automatically measures the individual characteristics of the patient as they engage the support surface to offer a personalised immersion profile that creates a near neutral buoyant state.
+The Dolphin system (Dolphin Mattress) automatically measures the individual characteristics of the patient as they engage the support surface to offer a personalised immersion profile that creates a near-neutral buoyant state.
 Dolphin is the one and only fluid immersion therapy for use across the entire care continuum.
+As a supplier of the Dolphin Mattress we you would like to know a bit of history behind the product.

 The Origins of Dolphin Therapy